RMITLibrary/easy_cite/markdown/ieee.md

 When citing a conference paper that has been published in proceedings make sure to include the following information where available:

 Author(s) initials.
-Family name(s), "Title of paper," in abbrev. *Title of Proceedings*, Place of Publication, Year (only if not already stated in title), pp. first and last pages of paper, doi:. (if available)
+Family name(s), (Date).
+Title of paper.
+Presented at Abbreviated Conf. title.
+[Online].
+Available: site/path/file

-> {.ieee-refs}[5] &nbsp;&nbsp; B. Lin, X. Tang, and X. Huang, "Research on fiber optic gyroscope adaptive filtering algorithm based on FPGA," in *Proc.
-2015 Int.
-Conf.
-Computational Intelligence and Communication Networks (CICN)*, Los Alamitos, CA, USA, pp. 1354-1357, doi:10.1109/62.811091. {/.ieee-refs}
+> {.ieee-refs}[5] &nbsp;&nbsp; Y.S.
+Sergeev,  S.V.
+Sergeev, and G.E.
+Karpov, (2019).
+Modeling Three-Dimensional Liquid Flows in Computer-Controlled Vibrojet Mixer Using FlowVision.
+Presented at 5th Int.
+Conf. on Ind.
+Eng.
+(ICIE).
+[Online].
+Available:  doi: 10.1007/978-3-030-22063-1_145 . {/.ieee-refs}

 ###### end-subtype-content